gullerya/data-tier/README.md

 In essence, the purpose of the `DataTier` service is to tie model and view and sync between them automatically once changes detected in either one or another.

 In order to let this happen, two actions need to be done:
-A. any model to be shown should be registered in the `DataTier` service
+1. any model to be shown should be registered in the `DataTier` service
-B. DOM elements intended to visualize the model need to be decorated with an appropriate declaration
+2. DOM elements intended to visualize the model need to be decorated with an appropriate declaration

-The above two may happen in any order, on any phase in the application lifecycle.
-The framework supports of lazy binding, watched for DOM changes as well as for a data changes and should pick up any new linking information relevant and tie the things up.
+The above two may happen in any order, in any phase in the application lifecycle. `DataTier` supports lazy binding, watching for DOM changes as well as for a data changes and will pick up any new linking information relevant and tie the things up.

-Let's review the actual example, in which we have in our code some `user` object which is our model and we want to bind it to some interactive view of it.
+Let's review the actual example, where we have some `user` object which is our model and we want to bind it to some interactive view of it.

 ### Functional part
 ```javascript